 CritCom Book News RSS Feed

-Stay up-to-date on all the latest books and journals on Europe.
+For the latest books and journals on Europe.

 Reviews & Critical Commentary (CritCom) is a research-based, online forum of critical review, informed commentary, and public discussion.
 The forum focuses on topics of relevance to European history, society and politics, and is aimed at an educated, interdisciplinary audience interested in European affairs.
 The goal of the publication is to facilitate the dissemination and assessment of high-quality research on Europe and European affairs, as well as to provide a forum for the discussion of that research and its importance.